namratakale80-lgtm/Sample/demo.md

 This is the first line.

-This os the second line.
+This os the second line!

 And the third.